tetraleaf/code_and_my_fingers/README.md

 ##

-Switch1 : 1 or 0

 Volume1 : 0 to 255

 Volume2 : 0 to 255

+Switch1 : 1 or 0

-and I have 10 fingers
+and I have 10 fingers.

 ##